Gforcex/OpenGraphic/README.md

 * [brotli_g_sdk](https://github.com/GPUOpen-LibrariesAndSDKs/brotli_g_sdk) Brotli-G SDK provides an improved lossless compression ratio with GPU decompression support than the standard Brotli compression algorithm maintained by the IETF (also known as RFC7932)
 * [betsy](https://github.com/darksylinc/betsy) Betsy aims to be a GPU compressor for various modern GPU compression formats such as BC6H, purposedly written in GLSL so that it can be easily incorporated into OpenGL and Vulkan projects.
 * [Goofy](https://github.com/SergeyMakeev/Goofy) Goofy - Realtime DXT1/ETC1 encoder
+* [UnityGPUTexCompression](https://github.com/aras-p/UnityGPUTexCompression/) How to do DXT/BCn texture compression in Unity using compute shaders
 * [GPURealTimeBC6H](https://github.com/knarkowicz/GPURealTimeBC6H) Real-time BC6H compression on GPU
 * [ISPCTextureCompressor](https://github.com/GameTechDev/ISPCTextureCompressor) ISPC Texture Compressor
 * [tev](https://github.com/Tom94/tev) High dynamic range (HDR) image comparison tool for graphics people with an emphasis on OpenEXR images.